dcroley/grunt-connect-rewrite/README.md

 ## Getting Started
 This plugin requires Grunt `>=0.4.0`

-This is a fork of the original grunt-connect-rewrite soley to update grunt dependencies.
+This is a fork of the original grunt-connect-rewrite solely to update grunt dependencies.

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: